dishakamale/robotics/content/user-projects/scalable-planning/index.md

 ---
-title: A∗-based Planning with Relaxation over Large Environments
+title: A∗-based Planning with Relaxation over Large City-scale Environments
 summary: An efficient A∗-based planning framework for temporal logic tasks in large robot environments, incorporating user preferences for task relaxation.
 date: '2024-01-05'  # Adjust date to control display order